Page loading ... Please wait.

 Graham Cracker Tarts Recipe

-These fruit tarts, with their layers of fresh fruit, cream, and fluted pie crusts are so elegant.
-Individual tarts are a dessert that everyone welcomes, although making them can be a little time consuming.
+These delicious Graham Cracker Tarts, filled with a rich cream and garnished with fresh fruit, are so elegant.
+I always find that individual tarts are a dessert that everyone welcomes, although I know that making them can be a little time consuming.
 One way to reduce the work is to use this simple graham cracker crumb crust, as it is the easiest crust to make yet still packed with loads of flavor.

 Note: Crushed Digestive (whole meal) biscuits (cookies) can be used in place of the graham cracker crumbs.